 With the opening of the Ain Dubai ferris wheel, the most glamorous of Emirates managed to set yet another all-time record: that of the tallest observation wheel in the world.
 And of course the newest of Dubai attractions is not just another ferris wheel because some capsules even double as a dinner, party or concert venue.
 This is yet another eye-catcher to add to your Dubai itinerary.

 The Ain Dubai now joins an impressive list of iconic Dubai landmarks that spark the imagination.
 Other renowned record-holders are the Burj Al Arab as the most luxurious hotel in the world, the Palm Fountain as the largest fountain in the world, the Dubai Fountain as the tallest fountain in the world, the Burj Khalifa as the highest building in the world, the Dubai Mall as the largest mall in the world, the Gevora Hotel as the highest hotel in the world and the Address Beach Resort with its highness infinity pool in the world (and an exceptional place to stay in Dubai).
 The United Arab Emirates, and Dubai in particular, never seize to amaze.

 Time to learn more about the Ain Dubai ferris wheel and to discover what makes it so sensational.

 We have sprinkled other affiliate links throughout the site content.
 Clicking on such a hyperlink and/or making a purchase to the website it refers to, may result in a commission for CosmopoliClan at no additional cost to you.
 As Amazon Associates we also earn from qualifying purchases.
 It allows us to dedicate enough personal time and energy to this blog.
 For more information, visit the Disclaimer page

-IMPORTANT UPDATE: Ain Dubai is currently closed and set to reopen after the summer of 2022.
+IMPORTANT UPDATE: Ain Dubai is currently closed and set to reopen after the first quarter of 2023.

 Facts and figures about the Ain Dubai ferris wheel